Directing

 Hubbard Hall

-It felt right to strip away folksy New Hampshire characteristics of dialect, costumes, and stage dressing to make a more timeless setting; and from my research, there are strong indications that Wilder felt it should be this way, too.
-It’s a great play, and like other great plays you can strip them to the bone, and they won’t break.
-Because all the characters are trying to come to terms with what is eternal in life, I wanted Simon Stimson, the lonesome musician character, to play the music of French composer Olivier Messiaen to reflect the deep chord of the play—that of small-town citizens encountering the vastness of the cosmos, who wonder what their place is in that order.
+It felt right to strip away the folksy New Hampshire characteristics of dialect, costumes, and stage dressing for a more timeless setting; and from my research, there are strong indications that Wilder felt it should be this way, too.
+Because all the characters are trying to come to terms with what is eternal in life, I wanted Simon Stimson, the lonesome musician character, to play the music of French composer Olivier Messiaen on the piano to reflect the deep chord of the play—that of small-town citizens encountering the vastness of the cosmos, all of whom are wondering what their place is in that order.

 DIRECTING CREDITS